felipetomm/dotnet-options-pattern-benchmark/README.md

-# .NET BenchMark for IOPtions Patter
+# .NET BenchMark for IOPtions Pattenr
 This project reproduce some cenarios to validate the benchmark for different IOptions patterns.

 ## How to run